ifluids engineering LOGO

 The following ground rules were set before proceeding with the HAZOP Session, and the HAZOP Chairman presented a summary at the start of the first day of the workshop:

-• Equipment has been designed with adequate design envelopes for start-up,
+• Equipment has been designed with adequate design envelopes for start-up, operation and shutdown;

 • Equipment is designed and installed as per installation code requirements;